grackle-project/grackle/doc/source/Reference.rst

    and :c:data:`chemistry_data_storage` instances to be provided as arguments.
 These are explicity thread-safe as they use no global data.

-3. :ref:`internal_functions` take pointers to individual field arrays instead of using the :c:data:`grackle_field_data` struct.
+3. (Deprecated) :ref:`internal_functions` take pointers to individual field arrays instead of using the :c:data:`grackle_field_data` struct.
 These are mainly used by the Python interface.
+These functions have been deprecated and will be removed in a future version.

 .. _primary_functions: